 It’s been a pretty good day.
 That evening, after lights-out for Sylvia, I open a bottle of pinot grigio and get ready to videochat with Belle, Desi and Lourdis.
 It’s been three months since our last Thursday night at the Peninsula’s rooftop bar—our spot—and I miss my sisters like crazy.
 Poor Belle is literally trapped out in Queens with her foul-to-the-core mother.
 Look.
 She’s smoking again.
 Desi is sequestered downtown with Truman, doing that monogamy thing whether he likes it or not, and Lourdis, in the Village, is rolling solo.
 She put her last squeeze out soon after I let go of mine.
 Such a copycat.

-When they ask about Sylvia I tell them how much she hates my lavender scented candles, how everything I watch on television is trash and how she complains every morning about the motor on my Thermador refrigerator keeping her awake all night.
+When they ask about Sylvia I tell them how she called my lavender scented candles funky, that everything I watch on television is trash, and she complains every morning about the motor on my Thermador refrigerator keeping her awake all night.
 In the meantime, I can hear her snoring like Godzilla through the walls.
 “Her doctor says she’s mad at the world,” I tell them.
 “But today she ran into an old friend and that seemed to cheer her up.”
 I give them the 4-1-1 on the widower, Mr. Baladashi.